cds-snc/e-briefing-app/README.md

 $ ionic cordova build ios
 ```

+On first run, you will be taken to the Sync screen.
+Press the `sync` button, and data will be loaded to the device.

 ## Installing on a device

 Currently we are using ad-hoc deployment for iOS devices.
 This involves having direct access to the device as the
-device has to be registered with an Apple Developer Account.
-Then the `trip_id` is set in globals, the app is compiled,
+device has to be registered with an Apple Developer Account, and connected to the computer.
+The `trip_id` is set
-signed, and packaged in XCode, and copied directly to the device.
+in globals, the app is compiled, signed, and packaged in XCode, and copied directly to the device.

 ### Cross-platform